ran-cheng/LemonDecoder/README.md

 # LemonDecoder

-A simple, fast Datamatrix decoder based on OpenCV
+A simple, fast DataMatrix decoder based on OpenCV

 ## Usage

-- **LemonDecoder** relies on OpenCV 2.0.0+, the include, library directories and linkers should be configured beforehand.
+- **LemonDecoder** relies on OpenCV 4.0.0+, the include, library directories and linkers should be configured beforehand.

 - **Decode from a image file**